Law Library Collections Policies

 The Law Library is home to a number of special collections and rare books.
 Consult our website for more information about these collections.

 Unique materials, such as personal papers and personal libraries, are considered as potential additions to the Law Library’s special collections.
-If you are interested in donating materials, please see our policies surrounding special collections and contact Library Director Beth Adelman.
+If you are interested in donating materials, please see our policies surrounding special collections and contact Associate Director Brian Detweiler.

 - Purchases Made Possible by Other Funding